 - Toast 1 large, or 2 small slices of your favourite sourdough.
 Always go for wholegrain or spelt version where possible as they are higher fibre and lower GI.
 If you can’t get hold of sourdough, then use granary bread.

 - Spread with a couple of teaspoons of tahini spread.

 - Finish with half a large smashed avocado and a twist of lemon juice.
 Don’t be stingy with the avocado here if you really need a satiating breakfast, or especially you’re doing a manual job.

-- If you can get your head around eating raw carrot with your breakfast, then the addition of grated carrot on top of this also works really well – however you may want to save that for a lunch or brunch dish.
-If you do add the carrot then you should also rub a garlic clove over your toast before you add toppings, and then also a twist of lemon on top of you carrot – it makes all the difference!
+- If you can get your head around eating raw carrot with your breakfast, then the addition of grated carrot on top of this also works really well.
+However, you may want to save that for a lunch or brunch dish.
+If you do add the carrot, then you should also rub a garlic clove over your toast before you add toppings.
+Then also add a twist of lemon on top of you carrot – it makes all the difference!

 3. HIGH PROTEIN CHOCOLATE PUDDING

-I eat this a lot when I want to keep my body in fat burning mode right up until lunchtime, which is why you can only use a low GI sugar substitute if you want more sweetness.
+You can eat this when you want to keep your body in fat burning mode right up until lunchtime, which is why you can only use a low GI sugar substitute if you want more sweetness.